actions/runner/docs/adrs/0549-composite-run-steps.md

     - run: echo "I will not run, as my current scope is now failing"
       shell: bash
 ```

+**We will not support "if Condition" in a composite action for now.
+This functionality will be focused on in a future ADR.**

 See the paragraph below for a rudimentary approach (thank you to @cybojenix for the idea, example, and explanation for this approach):